h4x0rz4330/forking-haxorz/haxorz_SRS.md

 Each screen of the Application will have its own buttons, either for performing that page’s primary functions or for navigating to other screens.

 The Application and in-game displays will resize appropriately for standard screen resolutions, with 1920 x 1080 being the optimal resolution.
+The minimal operating resolution is 768 x 432.
+The game operates at a 16:9 aspect ratio.

 ## **3.2 Hardware Interfaces**